suse-edge/edge-image-builder/docs/testing-guide.md

 # Testing Built Images

-Images may be run on either bare metal or virtualization.
+Images may be run on either bare metal or through virtualization.
 The following guide provides examples to speed development and testing.

 [libvirt](https://libvirt.org/) is a commonly available virtualization toolkit.
 Much of the development of EIB